Quest for Glory: Shadows of Darkness: DevelopmentQuest for Glory IV features darker themes while maintaining the humor of previous games through such methods as incorporating Boris Karloff and Peter Lorre parodies. Revolving around a dark cult summoning an unfathomably large evil, the game was a far cry from earlier villains such as Baba Yaga. Additionally, the undead and Lovecraftian monsters differed significantly from the lighter monsters of earlier games (there were, however, vampiric rabbits reminiscent of Monty Python and the Holy Grail). The game was inspired by gothic fiction, "old horror movies and books about vampires and werewolves".

 Development for the game ran late, which forced Sierra to ship the game with inadequate testing.
 The first version of the game, which appears on floppy discs, is "almost unplayable"; however, the following year's re-release of the game on CD was much improved because a programmer had had a year to address the problems.
 The GOG digital re-release has since resolved many of the remaining bugs.
 According to one of the game's directors, Corey Cole, Quest for Glory IV was developed with a budget of $750,000.

 A particularly detailed sequence in the game involved the Gypsy Magda gathering information about the hero's future and his possible enemies or allies using a deck of Tarot cards.
-The images used for the game were taken from the Russian Tarot of St. Petersburg, a Rider-Waite-Smith clone deck, and the layout used appears to be unique to the game, though it is partially akin to the beginning of a Celtic cross layout.Shadows of Darkness was developed with SVGA graphics.
+The images used for the game were taken from the Russian tarot of St. Petersburg, a Rider–Waite–Smith clone deck, and the layout used appears to be unique to the game, though it is partially akin to the beginning of a Celtic cross layout.Shadows of Darkness was developed with SVGA graphics.

 The CD-ROM version of Quest for Glory IV is the first game in the series to feature voice actors.
 The most notable voice actors for the game are John Rhys-Davies as the Narrator, Jennifer Hale as Katrina, and Bill Farmer as Leshy.
-Additionally, the game featured a largely original sound track by Aubrey Hodges – although it did feature a reprise of the Hero's Theme from previous games and a rendition of "Anitra's Dance" by Edvard Grieg which played as background music in the Hotel Mordavia.
+Additionally, the game featured a largely original sound track by Aubrey Hodges – although it did feature a reprise of the Hero's Theme from previous games and a rendition of "Anitra's Dance" by Edvard Grieg, which plays as background music in the Hotel Mordavia.

 According to an InterAction magazine article, John Rhys-Davies' part took more than three weeks to record, causing him to refer to the game as the "CD-ROM from Hell".
 Quest for Glory IV was the first video game in which Jennifer Hale voiced dialogue.
 The dub of a trio of local farmers is conspicuous for its emphasis on quips and banter, and its indifference to what actually reads on their text boxes.

 The end of Quest for Glory III referred to the game as Quest for Glory IV: Shadows of Darkness.
 The original manuals for the game referred to the game simply as Quest for Glory: Shadows of Darkness.
 It was later called Quest for Glory IV: Shadows of Darkness in the Quest for Glory Anthology collection manual.
 Quest for Glory II referred to it as Quest For Glory III: Shadows of Darkness.